 How the Parking Brake Works

 The parking brake is operated by a smaller pedal which extends across the top of the service brake pedal.
 It is attached to the service brake pedal with a hinge pin and is spring loaded (Ref.
-Fig. 2 on Page K-2).
+Fig. 3).